focusaurus/tidy-site/content/_index.md

 ## Keeping Colors Tidy

-I put all my custom brand colors in / as SASS variables, import them where needed with <code>@imports "colors";</code> and that keeps things tidy and easy to tweak.
+I put all my custom brand colors in as SASS variables, import them where needed with <code>@import "colors";</code> and that keeps things tidy and easy to tweak.
 I prefix the variables with <code>$brand-</code> for easy grepping to find all use of custom colors.

 Code: {{ github(path="sass/_colors.scss") }}